Is Hedera Safe?

 |L1

-Hedera is rated as moderate risk — some novel mechanisms, generally well-understood.
+Hedera is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

 Hedera is a public distributed ledger using the patented hashgraph consensus algorithm, governed by a council of 28 major enterprises including Google, IBM, and Boeing.
 With approximately $60M in DeFi TVL and a $5B fully diluted valuation, it has been operational since September 2019 with strong theoretical security (aBFT consensus) but limited DeFi adoption.
 Its B- grade reflects a clean track record with only one smart contract exploit in 2023 (quickly contained), balanced against significant centralization in its Council-operated consensus model and a large valuation-to-TVL gap that creates scale exposure risk.